laamwong3/defi-vault/README.md

-# Vault Stacking
+# Vault

 This is a simple version of vault contract for users to deposit or withdraw their funds.
-It will automatically calculate the interest based on the deposit amount.
+It will automatically calculate the shares based on the deposit amount.